Universal Credit Number 0843 455 0035.

 Your local council or Jobcentre can help you get online UK Online and find where to get support.

 If you qualify to receive Universal Credit payment, you should claim your refund online.
 There is a website for Universal Credit Application.

-You can also find out what details are required of you by calling the Universal Credit Number.
+You can also find out what details are needed to claim by calling the Universal Credit Number.

 If you claim jointly with your partner, one partner can fill out the claim form online, but both your details will be required.

 Did you know that you can apply for Universal Credit by phone?
 0843 455 0035 is the number to call if you want a quick application.
 You can also use the same contact number to follow up on your application as well as make any changes as circumstances necessitate.